Obstetrical Nurses And Nurse Midwives

 Birth unit CNMS/obstetrical nurses will love to see you use birthing skills

-When you’re in the throws of another painful contraction and you and your birth coach are working well, the hospital midwives/obstetrical nurses will be saying to themselves …
+When you’re in the throes of another painful contraction and you and your birth coach are working well, the hospital midwives/obstetrical nurses will be saying to themselves …

 ‘Wish more couples could work SO VERY WELL together.
 We’d love to see more good births like this.’